metaphacts/metaphactory-docker-compose/README.md

 6. Run `docker-compose up -d`.
 It is **important to run the command in the 'my-deployment' folder (containing the .env file)**, since docker-compose will pick up the `.env` file for parameterization.
 7. Open `http://localhost:10214` and login with user `admin` and password `admin`
+8. (Optional) For small and medium-sized databases you can create an out-of-the-box Lucene full-text search connector by running the query which is provided on the corresponding help page.
+Please refer to http://localhost:10214/resource/Help:HowToConnectToGraphDB#full-text-search for more details.

 ##### Compatibility mode of GraphDB 9.x and metaphactory >= 4.6.0